Choclo virus

 Choclo virus (CHOV) is a single-stranded, negative-sense RNA zoonotic New World hantavirus.
 It was first isolated in 1999 in western Panama.
 The finding marked the first time Hantavirus pulmonary syndrome (HPS) was found in Central America.

 During this outbreak, a high seroprevalence was found among the general population, suggesting that this virus has an extremely low pathogenicity and causes sub-clinical to mild symptoms.
 This was confirmed in a study that infected hamsters with CHOV.
 All of the hamsters tested positive for CHOV, but none exhibited any symptoms.

 Discovery

-The virus was first isolated in 2000 from the spleen of a northern pygmy rice rat captured in Las Tablas, Los Santos in the Los Santos Province in western Panama and is named after the El Choclo cantina near the city.
+The virus was first isolated in 2000 from the spleen of a northern pygmy rice rat captured in Las Tablas, Los Santos in the Los Santos Province in western Panama and is named after the El Choclo neighborhood near the city.

 Transmission

 Choclo virus has not been shown to transfer from person-to-person.
 Transmission by aerosolized rodent excreta still remains the only known way the virus is transmitted to humans.
 In general, droplet and/or fomite transfer has not been shown in the hantaviruses in general, in either the hemorrhagic or pulmonary forms.